Dalpb/openmrs-esm-coststructure-app/README.md

 ## Adapting the code

-1. Replace all instances of "template" with your frontend module's name
+1. Replace all instances of "coststructure" with your frontend module's name
 2. Update `index.ts` with your feature name, page name, and route
 3. Rename the `root.*` files to match your first page
 4. Clear `config-schema` objects and rebuild as needed